hwang-db/tf_aws_deployment/aws_remote_backend_infra/README.md

-Using S3 as remote backend for Terraform state files
+S3 bucket remote backend for Terraform state files
 =========================

 In this example, we show how to use S3 bucket as a remote backend for Terraform project's state files.
 Two major reasons that you should use remote backend instead of default local backend are: